 The short term plan has a lower deductible, lower out of pocket maximum and has an unlimited doctor and hospital network.
-This is a definite option for individuals and families who are looking for ways to save on their health care expenses.
+This is a definite option for individuals and families who can’t afford conventional health insurance and are looking for ways to save on their health care expenses.

 Short Term Solution or Annual Coverage

 Current federal regulations limit short term medical plans to a minimum of 30-days and no more than 364-days of coverage under one policy, also known as a certificate of insurance.